0xMgwan/BTCx/README.md

 ## Authentication

+The application supports multiple wallet authentication methods:

+### Internet Identity

+Internet Identity is a blockchain authentication system developed by DFINITY for the Internet Computer.
+It provides a secure way to authenticate without usernames or passwords.

+1. Click the "Sign In" button
+2. Select "Internet Identity" from the wallet options
+3. Complete the authentication process in the Internet Identity interface
+4. Once authenticated, you'll be returned to the application with your identity verified

+### MetaMask

+MetaMask is a popular Ethereum wallet that can be used to authenticate with the application:

+1. Ensure you have the MetaMask browser extension installed
+2. Click the "Sign In" button and select "MetaMask"
+3. Approve the connection request in the MetaMask popup
+4. Your Ethereum address will be used as your identity in the application

+### Bitcoin Wallet

+The application also supports connecting with Bitcoin wallets:

+1. Click the "Sign In" button and select "Bitcoin Wallet"
+2. Follow the prompts to connect your Bitcoin wallet
+3. Once connected, you can make and receive Bitcoin payments directly

 The application uses Internet Identity for secure authentication.
 The authentication flow works as follows:

 1. **User Initiates Login**: The user clicks the "Sign In" button in the application.